SuicidalInsanity/KerbinSide_BAD-T/KerbinSide_BAD-T/ReadMe.txt

 INSTALLATION
 ===================================================================================================================
-Requires kerbinSide.
+Requires kerbinSide/KerbalKonstructs.
 Place the included KerbinSide folder inside GameData, and and overwrite files.

 Included Arenas
 ===================================================================================================================
-This pack comes with three premade arenas for 2v2 dogfights.
+This pack comes with four premade arenas for 2v2 dogfights.
 Each arena features 4 runways, divided into A and B groups for easy setup of craft.

 Boostershire farms:
 Small farm next to a river.
 Runways are closer together; attempting to do 2v2 with bomber-sized craft may result in runway collisions during takeoff.